Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ### JPIP Server ###

 The `esajpip` server serves the JPEG2000 encoded data to the JHelioviewer client.
-It implements a restricted set of the JPIP protocol over HTTP.

-This software is forked from the code at <https://launchpad.net/esajpip>.
+This software was forked from the code at <https://launchpad.net/esajpip>.
 It was ported to a CMake build system and to C++11 standard features.
 Several bugs, vulnerabilities, and resource leaks (memory, file descriptors) were solved; sharing and locks between threads were eliminated; C library read functions were replaced by memory-mapping of input files (for up to 10x higher network throughput).
 The JPX metadata is now sent compressed and several ranges of images can be requested in one JPIP request.

 The code is periodically verified with IDEA CLion and Synopsys Coverity static code analyzers and with `valgrind` dynamic analyzer.